Medical tourism: Description

-Popular medical travel worldwide destinations include: Canada, Cuba, Costa Rica, Ecuador, India, Israel, Jordan, Malaysia, Mexico, Singapore, South Korea, Taiwan, Thailand, Turkey, United States.
+Popular medical travel worldwide destinations include: Canada, Cuba, Costa Rica, India, Israel, Jordan, Malaysia, Mexico, Singapore, South Korea, Taiwan, Thailand, Turkey, United States.

-Popular destinations for cosmetic surgery include: Argentina, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Ecuador, Mexico, Turkey, Thailand and Ukraine.
-According to the "Sociedad Boliviana de Cirugia Plastica y Reconstructiva", more than 70% of middle and upper-class women in the country have had some form of plastic surgery.
-Other destination countries include Belgium, Poland, Slovakia and South Africa.
+Among the most popular destinations for cosmetic surgery include: Brazil, Colombia, Costa Rica, Czech Republic, Dominican Republic, Egypt, Greece, Iran, India, Italy, Lebanon, Malaysia, Mexico, Poland, South Korea, Turkey and Thailand.

 Some people travel for assisted pregnancy, such as in-vitro fertilization, or surrogacy, or freezing embryos for retro-production.

 However, perceptions of medical tourism are not always positive.
 In places like the US, which has high standards of quality, medical tourism is viewed as risky.
 In some parts of the world, wider political issues can influence where medical tourists will choose to seek out health care.

 Medical tourism providers have developed as intermediaries which unite potential medical tourists with surgeons, provider hospitals and other organizations.
 In some cases, surgeons from the United States have signed up with medical tourism providers to travel to Mexico to treat American patients.
 The hope is that using an American surgeon may alleviate concerns about going outside the country, and persuade self-insured American employers to offer this cost-effective option to their workers as a way to save money while still provide high-quality care.
 Companies that focus on medical value travel typically provide nurse case managers to assist patients with pre- and post-travel medical issues.
 They may also help provide resources for follow-up care upon the patient's return.

 Circumvention tourism is also an area of medical tourism that has grown.
 Circumvention tourism is travel in order to access medical services that are legal in the destination country but illegal in the home country.
-This can include travel for fertility treatments that aren't yet approved in the home country, abortion, and doctor-assisted suicide.
+This can include travel for fertility treatments that are not yet approved in the home country, abortion, and doctor-assisted suicide.
 Abortion tourism can be found most commonly in Europe, where travel between countries is relatively simple.
 Poland, a European country with highly restrictive abortion laws, has one of the highest rates of circumvention tourism, as did Ireland before abortion was made legal in 2018.
 In Poland especially, it is estimated that each year nearly 7,000 women travel to the UK, where abortion services are free through the National Health Service.
 There are also efforts being made by independent organizations and doctors, such as with Women on Waves, to help women circumvent laws in order to access medical services.
 With Women on Waves, the organization uses a mobile clinic aboard a ship to provide medical abortions in international waters, where the law of the country whose flag is flown applies.